orioncrocker/spotify_images/README.md

 Use the `-v` or `--verbose` flag to see what the program is doing in real time.

 ## Create a collage
-Use the `-c` or `--collage` collage flag to create a collage of the artwork downloaded.
+Use the `-c` or `--collage` flag to create a collage of the artwork downloaded.

 ```bash
 python3 main.py -vc https://open.spotify.com/playlist/13OSe3KLY2qnUrdP2Sv6j7